d-kang/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

 So, effectively the `signup` and `login` mutations behave very similarly.
-Both return information about the `User` who's signing up (or logging in) as well as a `token` which can be used to authenticate subsequent requests against the API.
+Both return information about the `User` who's signing up (or logging in) as well as a `Token` which can be used to authenticate subsequent requests against the API.
 This information is bundled in the `AuthPayload` type.

 But wait a minute 🤔 Why are you redefining the `User` type this time.
 Isn't this a type that could also be imported from the Prisma database schema?
 It sure is!